CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/9-Cost-Optimizations.md

 ### Task 1: Create a custom role for Start VM on Connect

+In this task, you will through the process to understand the creation of custom role.

 > **Note :** If you observe the custom role is already exists, you can skip Task 1 and navigate to Task 2.

 1. In your JumpVM launch browser and go to Aure Portal (https://portal.azure.com).